Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 ### PLEASE

-add explanation (`or reference link`) to your answers.
+Add explanation (`or reference link`) to your answers.
 That will help anyone to better learn concepts they might not have a great understanding about.

 #### Announcement:

-if you want to meet each other or discuss quiz related problems join the `Discord` chat
+If you want to meet each other or discuss quiz related problems join the `Discord` chat

 [![Join our Discord server!](https://invidget.switchblade.xyz/p6wZ82w8Qj?theme=light)](https://discord.gg/p6wZ82w8Qj)